 - potential side effects of treatment

-- body weight and the potential for the treatment
+- your weight and the potential for the treatment to affect weight

 - cost of the medication and insurance coverage

-Your doctor will also consider your A1C test results, which provide information about your average blood sugar levels over the past three months.
+Your doctor will also consider your A1C test results, which provide information about your average blood sugar levels over the last 3 months.

-The goal of your treatment is to lower your A1C below 7 percent.
-This target is set by the American Diabetes Association guidelines.
-If an individual’s A1C is over 9 percent, it’s common for two medications to be started at the same time.
+For most people, the goal of treatment is to lower your A1C below 7 percent.
+This target is set by the American Diabetes Association guidelines, though your doctor will help you establish the right A1C goal for you.
+If an individual’s A1C is over 9 percent, the doctor may recommend starting two medications at the same time.

 Your doctor will also emphasize that lifestyle changes are an important part of your overall treatment plan for type 2 diabetes.